 About

 Yuzu is the cold-hardier citrus eccentric — knobby fruit, fierce aromatics, and a fan club among chefs who like marmalade with philosophy.
-Not sweet juice box citrus; peel and juice are the point. subtropical and tropical Americas still gets freeze quizzes; site on south slopes, mulch roots, and accept occasional wood dieback without identity crisis. ☀️💧 Sun and Water Requirements: - Full sun for flowering and oil-rich peel. - Well-drained, fertile, slightly acidic soil; consistent moisture but not wet feet in winter cold. - Wind protection reduces desiccation during Arctic selfie fronts. ✂️ Methods to Propagate: - Budding and grafting onto compatible rootstocks — commercial norm. - Seeds: heterozygous offspring; fine for rootstock experiments, not clone fidelity.
+Not sweet juice box citrus; peel and juice are the point. subtropical and tropical Americas still gets freeze quizzes; site on south slopes, mulch roots, and accept occasional wood dieback without identity crisis.
+Full sun for flowering and oil-rich peel.
+Well-drained, fertile, slightly acidic soil; consistent moisture but not wet feet in winter cold.
+Wind protection reduces desiccation during Arctic selfie fronts.
+Budding and grafting onto compatible rootstocks — commercial norm.
+Seeds: heterozygous offspring; fine for rootstock experiments, not clone fidelity.
+Pick Yuzu fruit when sugar-acid balance peaks for your use -- marmalade wants different timing than fresh slices.
+Color is a hint, not a contract; sample one fruit from each sector of the canopy.
+Store fresh citrus cool and dry; zest freezes well if you strip peel before shrivel sets in.

 Permaculture Functions